lokapal-xyz/education/content/glossary.md

 **S**

+* **Slashing:**
+    * A mechanism used to penalize validators, delegates, or other protocol participants for malicious or negligent behavior.
+Slashing results in the partial or total loss of staked tokens.
+Common in Proof of Stake (PoS) systems or security staking models.
+Slashing is designed to align incentives and discourage dishonest behavior.
 * **Smart Contract:**
     * A self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.
 * **Snapshot:**
     * A method of recording token balances at a particular block height, used for voting, airdrops, and other functions.
+* **Stablecoin:**
+    * A crypto asset designed to maintain a stable value, usually pegged to a fiat currency like the U.S. dollar.
+Stablecoins enable fast and predictable transactions without the typical volatility of other tokens.
 * **Stakeholder:**
     * A stakeholder is any individual or entity with a significant interest in the outcomes of a DAO, such as token holders, contributors, governance participants, or partner protocols.
 Token stakeholders specifically hold governance or utility tokens that give them rights to participate in decisions or share in protocol outcomes.